ssfsx17/ffpnp/Jobs/JobDetails/Gambler.md

 - 9+ tiles of Sou/Bam/Bamboo - Restores Spirit * Level * 5 HP to the party.
 - 9+ tiles of Pin/Dot/Circles - Additional magical attack for Intellect * Level * 5 non-elemental damage to all enemies.
 - Seven Pairs hand - Restores Level * 10 MP to the party.
 - Thirteen Orphans hand - Attempt to instantly-kill all enemies at +50 Magic Accuracy.
+Against bosses, this is changed to an attempt to do an additional 30,000 damage.

 ## Slots System